A Hybrid mmWave and Camera System for Long-Range Depth Imaging: 's Approach

-As a second step, we perform state-of-the-art monocular depth estimation specifically on objects-of-interest filtered through image segmentation above.
-We use this scheme both as a baseline for comparison and to provide a coarse range of depths (depth profile) that the object spans.
-We use AdaBins~\cite{bhat2020adabins} for monocular depth estimation of the objects-of-interest as detected by the image segmentation step.
-We note that state-of-the-art monocular depth estimation is poor in terms of accuracy and resolution at extended distances, with errors of about 19.5 meters for objects that are 60 meters away (see Fig. \ref{fig:depthrange}).
-Nevertheless, we see that monocular depth estimation provides useful prior information on the approximate range of depths that the object spans and combined with image segmentation provides a rough 3-D shape (outline) of the object that serve as inputs for our mmWave specular beamforming algorithm in Sec.~\ref{sec:beamform} below.
+\sssec{Monocular Depth Estimation: } Next, we perform state-of-the-art monocular depth estimation.
+We use this scheme both as a baseline for comparison and to provide an approximate depth variation across the angles spanned by the object.
+We use AdaBins~\cite{bhat2020adabins} for monocular depth estimation and note that state-of-the-art monocular depth estimation is poor in terms of accuracy at extended distances, with errors of about 19.5~m for objects that are 60~m away (see Fig. \ref{fig:depthrange}).
+Nevertheless, we see that monocular depth estimation provides useful prior information on the approximate depth variation within an object.
+Combined with image segmentation it provides a rough 3-D shape (outline) of the object that serve as inputs for our decluttering algorithm Sec.~\ref{sec:depthestimation} and high resolution imaging algorithm in Sec. ~\ref{sec:depthimaging}.